olulesi/sei-project-4/README.md

 # Project 4 - Costanza
 ## Overview
-For my fourth and final project I decided with my partner to use the drag and drop functionality on a professional level that promotes productivity and user interaction with are site if [Costanza](https://kanban-costanza.herokuapp.com/)
+For my fourth and final project I decided with my partner to use the drag and drop functionality on a professional level that promotes productivity and user interaction with are site [Costanza](https://kanban-costanza.herokuapp.com/).

+The concept is that users are able to organize their projects into different kanbans whilst tracking progrees with the use of columns and tickets with a drag and drop user interaction.
+Users can add their teammates that have and accounts as well as applying deadlines, priority flags, comments, assign labels to different tickets and add their own todo list.

 ## Brief
 * *Build a full-stack application* by making your own backend and your own front-end